 Arnold Thomas Fanning

-Arnold Thomas Fanning is an award-winning writer living in Dublin.
+Arnold Thomas Fanning is an award-winning writer living in Co.
+Cork

-His short stories, articles, and essays have been published in The Dublin Review, Banshee, the Irish Times, the Sunday Business Post, Crazyhorse Magazine, The Phoenix Anthology of New Irish Writing, gorse, Longreads.com, The Lonely Crowd, and Paper Visual Art Journal.
+His short stories, articles, and essays have been published in The Dublin Review, Banshee, the Irish Times, Crazyhorse Magazine, The Phoenix Anthology of New Irish Writing, gorse, Longreads.com, The Lonely Crowd, and Paper Visual Art Journal.
 His work has also been broadcast on BBC Radio 4 and RTÉ Radio 1, most notably on Arena and A Living Word.

 His stage plays include Those Powerful Machines (Dublin Fringe Festival 2008), Shafted (New Theatre New Writing Week 2009), Griswold (Focus Theatre 2012), and Pickin’ Up (Liberty Hall, 2013).

-He has participated in the first Bray Literary Festival, the International Literature Festival Dublin, and the Dublin Book Festival.
+He has participated in numerous festivals including the International Literature Festival Dublin, the Dublin Book Festival, the Dalkey Book Festival, and the West Cork Literary Festival.

-His first book, Mind on Fire: A Memoir of Madness and Recovery was published by Penguin Ireland in 2018 and was Shortlisted for the Butler Literary Award 2018 and The Irish Book Awards Newcomer of the Year 2018.
+His first book, Mind on Fire: A Memoir of Madness and Recovery waspublished by Penguin Ireland in 2018 and was shortlisted for the Butler Literary Award 2018, the Irish Book Awards Newcomer of the Year 2018, and the Wellcome Book Prize 2019.